IBM-Bluemix-Docs/mass-data-migration/regions.md

 Your data is migrated into Cloud Object Storage, where you can choose from different storage classes, locations, and resiliency for your stored data.

 {{site.data.keyword.mdms_short}} supports all storage locations and resiliency options that are available for Cloud Object Storage.
-For more information, see the [Cloud Object Storage documentation](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-endpoints).
+The following table maps each country with its available data centers and data offload options.

 | Country | Data centers | Storage locations |
 |-----|-----|----|